optimizely/optimizely-cordova-plugin/README.md

 To register a live variable you can call the Optimizely API:
 ```
-window.optimizely.numberVariable(
+window.optimizely.numberVariable('gravity', 9.8)
-  'gravity', 9.8,
+  .then(
     function() {
       // this callback function will execute once the variable has been registered with the Optimizely SDK
     },
     function(errorMsg) {
      // error callback
     }
-)
+  );
 ```

 To use the live variable:
 ```
-window.optimizely.numberForKey(
+window.optimizely.numberForKey('gravity')
-  'gravity',
+  .then(
     function(variableValue) {
       // this callback function will execute once the plugin has retrieved the stored value for the given variable key.
     },
     function(errorMsg) {
       // error callback
     }
-)
+  );
 ```

 ### 2. Code Blocks